angeloashmore/slice-library-starter-next/README.md

 ## 📮 Submit it to the Slice Library Showcase

-Want to get more 👀eyes👀 on your Slice Library?
+Want to get more 👀 on your Slice Library?
 Submit it to be listed in the [Slice Library Showcase][showcase]!

 1. **Deploy your app**<br/>Deploy your Next.js app to a public URL.
 We recommend deploying to [Vercel](https://vercel.com/).